Lyric-Duda/Android-Microsoft-Edge-App-Configuration-Policy/README.md

 This JSON file is structured to

 * Enable Browser Sign In Settings
-* Add Company Bookmarks to Microsoft Edge
+* Add Company Favorites to Microsoft Edge
 * Disable Incognito Mode
 * Set the homepage to Zillow.com
 * Set the default search engine to google